A-J-V/deep_forecasting/README.md

 ![Demo](https://img.shields.io/badge/Demo-Complete-green)

 ## Installation
-While this is a small project not published to PyPi, it is still fully functional and can be used for forecasting.
+While this is not yet published to PyPi, it is fully functional and can be used for forecasting.

 Install directly from GitHub using pip